 People often need to share information or documents when working remotely.
 It used to be that everyone resorted to USBs and other external devices to get the job done.
 The problem with these devices, however, is that they aren’t secure at all.
 It’s quite easy for a malicious program to hitch a ride from one computer to another through a USB.
 There are many alternate options for file sharing these days that don’t resort to physically copying the information to a separate drive.
 Thus, make use of reputable online sharing services.
 It’s faster and more convenient, too.

-The key to staying safe while working remotely is to make sure you follow security procedures no matter where the person is working from.
+The key to staying safe while working remotely is to make sure you follow security procedures no matter where the person is working.
 Remote workers should also be educated on cybersecurity like regular employees are.
 They should also be made aware of the extra security risks they face and taught how to mitigate them.
 This might cost a bit of extra money but will save the company much more in the long run.